zng-ui/zng/TODO/_current.md

 * Opening a text file in the editor example causes an accesskit panic.

+# Var

+* Merge and When var don't need to contextual if no input is contextual.
+    - Same for map_ref.
+    - These vars could map to `BoxedVar<T>` and dynamically select the implementation.

+# ContextLocal

+* Remove helpers with allocation (like `with_context_value`), they cause us to miss optimizations.

 # Publish

 * Publish if there is no missing component that could cause a core API refactor.